 Buying an AR 15 is always an option, but you may be purchasing a configuration you don't really want.
 You'll have to spend extra money to swap out the parts you don't want for the ones you do.
 When you build an AR 15 you can choose every part you desire.
 From the furniture to the trigger.
 This allows the end user of an AR 15 build to get exactly what they want.

-Once you begin working on an 80% AR 15 lower receiver you should know that the lower receiver will become a firearm.
-In the United States you can build firearms for personal use without any kind of license.
-However, once you begin milling your 80% lower it does become a firearm and is bound by firearm laws.
+Once you begin working on an 80% AR 15 lower receiver, the ATF considers it a firearm.
+The ATF does say you can build firearms for personal use without any kind of license.
+However, once you begin milling your 80% lower, you're not bound by gun laws.
+Only start building once you're ready to commit to gun ownership.

 Building an AR 15 lower receiver is an enjoyable experience that results in something useful, and fun to use.
 Building an AR 15 lower receiver is a superbly simple task, one that is enjoyable, easy to do, and leaves you with something that goes bang.